 - Promotes creative development and awareness of cultural diversity

-We are very fortunate to have a Hebrew whole language, immersion curriculum.
-This program is taught in a Hebrew Immersion classroom and includes all of the components of Judaic teachings, reading, writing, language, Torah, and holidays and rituals.
-Yes, in the beginning the children think they are in a foreign country, but in a few weeks they are enthusiastically responding in the Hebrew language.
+We are very fortunate to have a Hebrew whole language immersion curriculum.
+This program is taught in a Hebrew immersion classroom and includes all of the components of Judaic teachings, reading, writing, language, Torah, and holidays and rituals.
+Yes, in the beginning the children think that they are in a foreign country, but in a few weeks they are enthusiastically responding in the Hebrew language.
 With continuing instruction, many of the students are able to write stories in Hebrew, converse, and read fluently.

 We also utilize our skills in the study of Torah.
 Since the Torah is the basic foundation of Judaism, we feel that it is important for the children to be exposed to the original text, which is written in Hebrew.
 The skills that we teach allow the children to further explore the many treasures contained in the Torah.

 We begin teaching the Torah in the second grade, using the actual Hebrew text.

 The Torah, which is the five Books of Moses, is divided into 53 portions.
 Each of these portions is called a “Parsha.”

 A large percentage of Parsha is devoted to the lives of our ancestors.
 We strive to present our ancestors, the patriarchs and matriarchs, as models from whom we can learn.
 For example, we are all familiar with the story of Moses and the Burning Bush, when G-d commands Moses to lead the Jews out of Egypt.
 When relating this story, we emphasize that, at this particular time, Moses was working as a shepherd.
 One day when he was herding sheep, he rescued a single straying sheep – a sheep that would otherwise have been lost from the flock.
 By rescuing that sheep, Moses showed his concern for each of the creatures in his flock.